mrsimonsen/SimoGrader/Example Assignments/Unit07-files/P11caesar_cipher.py/README.md

 3. Create the get_cipher() method.
 This method take in no parameters and returns an integer.
 Follow this pseudocode:
 	```
 	while the key is not between 1 and 25 inclusive
-		get an integer input form the user, prompting "What is the cipher key?\n"
+		get an integer input from the user, prompting "What is the cipher key?\n"
 		if the input wasn't a number display "That wasn't a number."
 		if the input was a number but out of range, display "Cipher key must be between 1 and 25 inclusive."
 	return the key